vmware-tanzu/graph-framework-for-microservices/docs/getting_started/DatamodelWorkflow.md

+# Getting Started

+Start by creating your own extensible, distributed platform that:

+* Implements a datamodel as K8s CRDs.

+* Generates accessors that faciliate easy consumption of the datamodel.

+* Bootstrap a cloud native application that consumes that datamodel and is ready-to-go in no time.

 ## Datamodel Workflow

 Nexus Datamodel provides the framework, language, toolkit and runtime to implement state/data required by application, that is: